Sliick / Articles / Product

 What is Sliick Docs?

 Sliick Docs is a 100% native Salesforce document-generation app.
-Everything runs inside your org and PDF rendering uses the native Salesforce PDF engine, so no document content ever leaves your boundary or transits a third-party service.
+Everything runs inside your org.
+PDF rendering uses the native Salesforce PDF engine; Microsoft Word .docx files are assembled in Apex via Compression.ZipWriter.
+No document content ever leaves your boundary or transits a third-party service.

 Key concepts: